Configure runtime settings

 Enables you to specify the location of additional classes that were not included in the system's classpath environment variable.
 You may need these classes to run Java applications and ensure proper replay.

-Tip: From version 2021 R1, you can specify a complete folder using an asterisk (*) as a wildcard.
+Tip: you can specify a complete folder using an asterisk (*) as a wildcard.

 |Client Emulation||Enables you to set the Oracle NCA runtime settings.|